-- For to this end, the gospel was proclaimed even to the dead, so they might indeed be judged according to men in the flesh, but might live according to God in the Spirit.
+- For to this end, the gospel was proclaimed even to the dead, so they might indeed be judged according to men in the flesh, but might live according to God in the spirit.

 - Now, the end of all things has drawn near.
-Therefore, be of sound mind and sober for prayers,
+Therefore, be of sound mind and be sober for prayers,

 - above all things having fervent ^love among yourselves, because ^love covers a multitude of sins.

 - Be hospitable to one another without grumbling.